pdemeulenaer/my-ds-documentation/docs/documentation/Devops.rst

    Copied from https://madewithml.com/courses/mlops/monitoring/

-**Data drift**: also known as feature drift or covariate shift, occurs when the distribution of the production data is different from the training data.
+**Data drift** (aka feature drift): also known as feature drift or covariate shift, occurs when the distribution of the production data is different from the training data.

 .. figure:: Images/Data_drift.png
    :scale: 100 %